chanhi2000/ELEN130/lab/lab03sub.md

 Do all the signals sound the same?
 Explain any differences you hear.

 #### A3(b)ii
 No, they are not.
-As the sample size decreases, the tone of the sound becomes 'scant', or harder to hear.
+As the sample frequency decreases, its sample size should decrease.
+When you hear an audio in a such condtion, the tone of the sound will go down, meaning the tone will shift from treble to base.

 Compare how it sounds
 - [testSig1_16000][7]
 - [testSig1_4000][8]